-The University has a fiduciary responsibility to expend gift proceeds in accordance with donor intent.
-In order to ensure this, it is important to understand donor intent and to establish appropriate University WhoKeys* to track the gift funds.
+The University (UI) has a fiduciary responsibility to expend gift proceeds in accordance with donor intent.
+In order to ensure this, it is important to understand donor intent and to establish appropriate (UI) WhoKeys* to track the gift funds.
 Gifts with specific donor intent must be tracked in unique WhoKeys and should not be co-mingled with other gift WhoKeys.

 Policy & Procedure:

 - Receipt of Gift Funds

 A gift is a donation from outside of the university to support a college, department, professor, project, scholarship or more specific reason set forth by the donor.
 There is nothing sought out in return for the gift.
 Gifts are restricted accounts and must be expended according to the restrictions and/or guidelines of the donor.

 The ability to identify donor intent is a key component when ensuring that donor intent is implemented.
 Donor intent is tracked as follows:

 - For gifts received by the University of Iowa Center for Advancement (UICA), donor intent is identified and maintained by the UICA as the Donor Intent Document (DID).